haydenubanx/YouTubeSentimentAnalysis/README.md

 ## Future Enhancements

-- **Advanced Emoji Support**: Improve sentiment detection by incorporating more emojis with sentiment values.
+- **Advanced Model Support**: Improve sentiment detection by incorporating more words and emojis with sentiment values.
-- **User Sentiment Feedback**: Allow users to submit feedback on sentiment analysis, improving model accuracy.
+- **User Sentiment Feedback**: Gain more user feedback to improve sentiment model accuracy.
 - **Multi-language Support**: Extend the model to analyze comments in multiple languages.
+- - **Inject Sentiment Values**: Inject the sentiment values passively directly into the YouTube page without needing to click extension.

 ## Contributing